rNintendoSwitch/MechaBowser/.github/pull_request_template.md

 # Pull request template
-Use this template for all contributions made for the repository.
+You can use this template for all contributions made for the repository.

 Please indicate all that apply with a checkmark.
 To make a check, convert brackets below to `[x]`.